paramiko/paramiko/sites/www/installing.rst

     Users who want the bleeding edge can install the development version via ``pip install paramiko==dev``.

-We currently support **Python 2.6, 2.7 and 3.3+** (Python **3.2** should also
+We currently support **Python 2.6, 2.7, 3.3+, and PyPy** (Python **3.2** should
-work but has a less-strong compatibility guarantee from us.)
+also work but has a less-strong compatibility guarantee from us.)
 Users on Python 2.5 or older are urged to upgrade.

-Paramiko has two hard dependencies: the pure-Python ECDSA module ``ecdsa``, and the PyCrypto C extension. ``ecdsa`` is easily installable from wherever you obtained Paramiko's package; PyCrypto may require more work.
+Paramiko has two hard dependencies: the pure-Python ECDSA module ``ecdsa``, and the Cryptography library. ``ecdsa`` is easily installable from wherever you obtained Paramiko's package; Cryptography may require more work.
 Read on for details.

 If you need GSS-API / SSPI support, see :ref:`the below subsection on it